cmashburn/KSU_PSYC_4455/_pages/intro-methods/introduction.md

 Cognitive psychology in its modern form incorporates a remarkable set of new technologies in psychological science.
 Although published inquiries of human cognition can be traced back at least as far as the ancient Greeks (e.g., [Aristotle's *De Memoria*](http://classics.mit.edu/Aristotle/memory.html) in 350 B.C.E; Hothersall, 1984), the intellectual origins of cognitive psychology began with cognitive approaches to psychological problems at the end of the 1800s and early 1900s in the works of Wundt, Cattell, and William James (Boring, 1950).

-Cognitive psychology declined in the first half of the 20th century with the rise of "behaviorism" –- the study of laws relating observable behavior to objective, observable stimulus conditions without any recourse to internal mental processes (Watson, 1913; Boring, 1950; Skinner, 1950).
-The refusal to consider internal mental processes was one of behaviorism's undoings.
+Cognitive psychology declined in the first half of the 20th century with the rise of "behaviorism" –- the study of laws relating observable behavior to objective, observable stimulus conditions without any recourse to internal mental processes (Watson, 1913; Skinner, 1950).
+Behaviorism was successful in many ways, in part because focusing on measurable laws of behaviour allowed psychology to transform itself into a more objective scientific field.
+However, the refusal to consider internal mental processes turned out to be one of behaviorism's undoings.
 For example, lack of understanding of the internal mental processes led to no distinction between memory and performance and failed to account for complex learning (Tinklepaugh, 1928; Chomsky, 1959).
 These issue led to the decline of behaviorism as the dominant branch of scientific psychology and to the "Cognitive Revolution".

 <figure style="float:left;margin-right:10px;margin-top:7px;width:45%">
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/intro-man-inside-note-head.jpg" alt="Drawing of a Homunculus kind of guy inside a head, looking at papers.
 Illustration by Frits Ahlefeldt.">